sistaniabong/feed-me-hl7/README.md

 - **Deterministic**: The parsing process is deterministic, so the output is predictable and consistent.

 #### Cons:
 - **Limited Flexibility**: HL7Apy is limited to the HL7 standard and cannot handle custom or non-standard variations of HL7 messages.
-This is particularly disadvantageous when receiving feeds from different HEI (Health Information Exchange) vendors (Bamboo vs PCC)
+This is particularly disadvantageous when receiving feeds from different HEI (Health Information Exchange) vendors (Bamboo vs PCC).
+In this case, HL7Apy cannot parse the example ADT feed from Bamboo.
 - **Version Support**: Some HL7 versions or segments may not be supported, requiring manual intervention.
 - **No Contextual Understanding**: It lacks the ability to infer or interpret ambiguous data beyond the HL7 specification
 - **Inefficient Structure**: Key and value pair is redundant and inefficient.
 For example: